Few to Big: Prototype Expansion Network via Diffusion Learner for Point Cloud Few-shot Semantic Segmentation: Experiment

 \subsection{Experiment Setup}

-\subsubsection{Datasets.}
+\subsubsection{Datasets}

-We evaluate our proposed PENet on two widely-used benchmark datasets for 3D few-shot semantic segmentation, S3DIS \citep{armeni20163d} and ScanNet \citep{dai2017scannet}.
-S3DIS is composed of 272 point clouds from six large-scale indoor areas, encompassing 12 semantic categories and an additional clutter class.
-ScanNet is a larger and more complex collection of 1,513 scanned indoor scenes with 20 semantic categories.
-Following standard practice, we preprocess the raw scenes by partitioning them into 1m x 1m blocks.
-From each block, we then randomly sample 2048 points as input.
+We conduct a comprehensive evaluation of our proposed PENet on benchmark datasets covering both indoor and outdoor 3D few-shot semantic segmentation scenarios.
+For the indoor setting, we utilize two widely-used benchmarks: \textbf{S3DIS} \cite{armeni20163d} and \textbf{ScanNet} \cite{dai2017scannet}.
+S3DIS is composed of 272 point clouds from six large-scale indoor areas, encompassing 12 semantic categories and a clutter class.
+ScanNet is a larger collection of 1,513 scanned indoor scenes with 20 semantic categories.
+Following standard practice \cite{zhao2021few}, we preprocess the raw scenes by partitioning them into $1\,m \times 1\,m$ blocks and randomly sampling 2048 points as input.
 Each point is represented by a 9-dimensional vector, including its XYZ coordinates, RGB color, and normalized spatial coordinates.

+To validate the model's generalization capabilities in more complex and large-scale environments, we extend our evaluation to \textbf{SemanticPOSS} \cite{pan2020semanticposs}, a challenging outdoor LiDAR dataset.
+The dataset was captured across campus and road environments at Peking University and contains 2,988 scans with 13 semantic categories (e.g., road, building, vegetation).
+For preprocessing, we partition each scene with $6\,m \times 6\,m$ windows and a stride of 6 meters, resulting in 50,158 blocks.
+From each block, 2,048 points are randomly sampled, where each point is a 7D vector including XYZ, intensity, and normalized spatial coordinates.
+This configuration yields an average density of around 57 points/$m^2$, which ensures sufficient geometric details for small objects (e.g., riders, trunks) while balancing GPU memory constraints.

-For the few-shot setting, the classes in each dataset are divided into two non-overlapping splits, S0 and S1, for cross-validation.
-When one split is used for testing with novel classes \(C_{\text{test}}\), the other is used for meta-training with base classes \(C_{\text{train}}\).
+For all datasets, we adopt the standard few-shot setting where classes are divided into two non-overlapping splits, S0 and S1, for cross-validation.
+For the indoor datasets S3DIS and ScanNet, we follow the class splits established in \cite{zhao2021few}.
+For SemanticPOSS, the splits are defined as follows: S0 consists of `person', `trashcan', `trunk', `ground', and `traffic sign', while S1 includes `rider', `building', `pole', `bike', and `plants'.
+Given the sparsity of valid objects in outdoor scenes, we employ a category-indexed sampling strategy during meta-training.
+We pre-index all blocks by their constituent labels and explicitly sample blocks containing the target categories to construct valid N-way episodes.
+When one split is used for meta-training on base classes \(C_{\text{train}}\), the other is reserved for testing on novel classes \(C_{\text{test}}\).

-\subsubsection{Implementation Details.}
+\subsubsection{Implementation Details}

-Our model is implemented in PyTorch and trained on NVIDIA A100 GPUs.
-For pre-training, IL adopts DGCNN \citep{wang2019dynamic} as its backbone, and the DL uses a self-supervised objective with an 80\% input mask ratio, following \citep{he2023prototype}.
-During meta-learning, the parameters of both the IL and DL are frozen.
-The remaining components are trained for 100 epochs with the Adam optimizer, an initial learning rate of 0.001, and a decay factor of 0.5 every 5K iterations.
-Data augmentation includes random scaling, shifting, rotation, and Gaussian jittering.
-The number of iterations in the PAM is set to \textit{N}=2.
-The loss balancing weight \(\lambda\) to 1.